hamb-ru/capstone/README.md

 or

-2) Deploy kubernetes cluster to AWS EKS with eksctl { https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html }
+<b> 2) Deploy kubernetes cluster to AWS EKS with eksctl { https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html } </b>
 - make sure that AWS CLI is installed (it's pre-installed on AWS AMI) and eksctl installed ('make aws-eksctl' if not yet)
 - configure AWS CLI <br>
 - appropriate policies should be attached to IAM:user - IAM, EKS, EC2, VPC, etc [i did it manually via AWS IAM]